jorgeserranoo/RP_Martinez_Lola_Serrano_Jorge/README.md

 8. In the terminal that launches the info user node, you will see a prompt to enter your name, username and age.
 Do it and press enter.
 9. Now you should see the game starting.

+In case of wanting to use the command roslaunch to execute everything, due to the way this is programmed, you will still need more than one terminal.
+In the first one, you will have to run the commmand "roslaunch ros_game game.launch" and in another terminal "rosrun ros_game info_user.py"